-RATE FILE Sheet No. 12 of 37 X-1 Schedule No. 65 Amendment No.
+RATE FILE Sheet No. 12 of 37

+Schedule No. X-1

+Public Service Commission of Wisconsin Amendment No. 78

 106.4 Right-of-way For Extensions

 106.4a Overhead Facilities

 The applicant(s) for service shall furnish right-of-way easements and permits with clearing rights, without cost to the utility adequate for the line extensions necessary to serve them and along a route approved by the utility.
 Clearing shall either: